dev-deepak-rawat/e-marat-frontend/README.md

 ### Other Available Scripts

 **Linting**

 To lint our entire project expect build folder, we can run
 `npm run lint`
 we don't need to run the above commoand for every change in our file, VS code will automatically tell the places where ESLint rules are getting broke, thanks to `.eslintrc.js` which conatins all the standard rules for our project.

 **Pretty code**
 To make our coding practices standard with all our team members, we are using Prettier
 `npm run format`

 **Pre-commit hook**
-In this project we are using `husky` to hook particular scripts to pre commit hook, whenever we do `git commit -m 'message'` husky will call the `pre-commit` hook, from the hook we will call our scripts in the order of
+In this project we are using `husky` to hook particular scripts to pre commit hook,
+whenever we do `git commit -m 'message'` husky will call the `pre-commit` hook, from the hook we will call our scripts in the order of
-`npm run lint`, `npm run format` if anyone of this script gets failed our commit will not happen, so this will give standard structure to our code base.
+`npm run lint`,
+`npm run format`
+if anyone of this script gets failed our commit will not happen, so this will give standard structure to our code base.

 **End-To-End Test**
-To do end to end testing, we are using cypress
+To do end to end testing, we are using cypress.
-whenever we do `npm run cypress` cypress window will open and we can run any test suite that is written.
+Whenever we do `npm run cypress` cypress window will open and we can run any test suite that is written.
 We can also use `npm run cypress:headless` to run all the end to end test suits at once.

 <!--Tools-->